AathreyaG/reactai-starter/solution.md

   - **CSVUploadComponent**: Manages file selection and uploads via a form interface.
 Interaction with the backend is handled using HTTP requests in `multipart/form-data` format.
   - **CatalogTableComponent**: Presents catalog entries in a tabular format.
 It's designed to support inline editing, triggering RESTful API calls to update entries.
   - **CatalogExportComponent**: Offers functionality to export catalog data, allowing users to request downloads.
+  - **CatalogDeleteComponent**: Manages catalog entry deletion, providing a UI for users to remove entries.

 **State Management and UI Framework:**